Chileans Vote For Body To Rewrite Dictatorship-era Constitution - UrduPoint

 Chileans Vote For Body To Rewrite Dictatorship-era Constitution

-Santiago, (UrduPoint / Pakistan Point News - 15th May, 2021 ) :Chileans went to the polls Saturday to elect 155 people who will re-write the country's dictatorship-era constitution in a bid to address deep-seated social inequality that gave rise to deadly protests in 2019.
+Santiago, (UrduPoint / Pakistan Point News - 16th May, 2021 ) :Chileans head to the polls Sunday in a second day of voting to elect 155 people who will rewrite the country's dictatorship-era constitution in a bid to address deep-seated social inequality that gave rise to deadly protests in 2019.

-Over two days on Saturday and Sunday, some 14 million people are eligible to vote in what many consider to be Chile's most important election since its return to democracy 31 years ago.
+Some 14 million people are eligible to vote this weekend in what many consider to be Chile's most important election since its return to democracy 31 years ago.

+More than three million people, or approximately 20.4 percent of the electorate, cast their ballot Saturday, according to the country's Electoral Service.

-"Let the voice of the people be heard today in this historic election," President Sebastian Pinera said on Twitter before casting his ballot.
+"I hope that we have a constitution that captures the soul of our nation," President Sebastian Pinera said after casting his ballot in the capital Santiago.

 Chile's constitution dates from 1980, enacted at the height of dictator Augusto Pinochet's 1973-1990 rule, and is widely blamed for blocking equitable progress in a country ranked as one of the most unequal among advanced economies.

-This inequality was one of the main drivers of protests that began in October 2019, resulting a month later -- after 36 deaths -- in the government agreeing to a referendum on a new constitution.
+This inequality was one of the main drivers of the October 2019 protests, resulting a month later -- after 36 deaths -- in the government agreeing to a referendum on a new constitution.

 And the outcome was unequivocal: 80 percent voted for a new constitution to be drawn up by a body made up entirely of elected members.